tasxatzial/click-and-hold-button/README.md

 ## Implementation

-The main difference between the two buttons is the implementation of their animation.
+Two implementations are provided:

+1) In [animationFrame.js](src/js/animationFrame.js) the animation is created by repeated calls of `requestAnimationFrame`.

-In one button the animation is triggered by adding a class to the corresponding element.
+2) In [transition.js](src/js/transition.js) the animation is triggered by adding a class to the corresponding element.
 This starts a simple CSS transition.

-The animation of the other button is triggered by repeated calls of `requestAnimationFrame`.

 ## Use

-[animationFrame.js](src/js/animationFrame.js) and [transition.js](src/js/transition.js) contain the two implementations and explain how to use them.

-[script.js](src/js/script.js) is the main entry script that demonstrates their use.
+The .js files listed above explain how to add click-and-hold functionality to an element.

+[script.js](src/js/script.js), [style.css](src/style.css), [index.html](src/index.html) demonstrate how to use each implementation.

 ## Run locally